Recommendations for conducting high-range intelligence tests

 Correct statistics, norms, scores and admission procedures rest upon objective, blind, emotionless, unempathic, unyielding, unhelpful, "cold", "unkind" scoring and score reporting.
 One must be practicing science, not helping people.

 This is a difference with regular psychological testing, where there is a doctor/patient or consultant/client relationship.
-There, one is always acting in the interest of the patient or client, resulting in practices like allowing multiple retests (but reporting as if it were a first attempt), helping the candidate during the test, giving (partial) credit for answers that are "almost right", giving in to pressure and intimidation to report too high scores, giving feedback on which answers were wrong or right, giving the correct answers to the candidate, and other forms of help out of empathy.
-All that is against the interest of science and a corruption of scores, tests, statistics and admission procedures.
+There, one is always acting in the interest of the patient or client, resulting in practices like congratulating the candidate with one's score, allowing multiple retests (but reporting as if it were a first attempt), helping the candidate during the test, giving (partial) credit for answers that are "almost right", giving in to pressure and intimidation to report too high scores, giving feedback on which answers were wrong or right, giving the correct answers to the candidate, and other forms of help out of empathy.
+All of that is against the interest of science and a corruption of scores, tests, statistics and admission procedures.

 Atomic items